The Lewis Foundation

 Given the foundation's close ties to the Aspen community and Colorado nonprofit sector, the most viable pathways to potential funding include:

 Environmental Network: Through their longstanding relationship with the Rocky Mountain Institute (over $2 million since 2015) and recent support of Earthjustice, the foundation appears to be connected to environmental conservation networks.
-Organizations working on environmental issues in the Rocky Mountain region or collaborating with these established grantees may gain visibility.
+Organisations working on environmental issues in the Rocky Mountain region or collaborating with these established grantees may gain visibility.

 Decision Timeline